VectorCell/misc-scripts/README.md

 # misc-scripts

-A collection of one-off scripts and stuff.
+A collection of one-off scripts and such.